On black holes as macroscopic quantum objects: Tunneling in and out of a black hole

 \section{Tunneling in and out of a black hole}

-We will now include the uncertainty principle to estimate how a quantum field tunnels from a point $(t,r_1)$ outside of the horizon to a point $(t,r_2)$ inside the horizon, and vice versa.
-The tunneling condition is $T_1\pm X_1=T_2\pm X_2$, where the upper sign corresponds to an infalling and lower to an outgoing mode.
-This implies
+The idea of Hawking radiation can be seen as quantum tunneling is not new (see e.g. \cite{Akhmedov:2008ru,Akhmedova:2008dz}).
+Here we argue that a similar tunneling effect can be encoded in the coordinate transform.
+For example, we can employ the uncertainty principle to estimate how a quantum particle tunnels from a point $(t,r_1)$ outside of the horizon to a point $(t,r_2)$ inside the horizon, and vice versa.
+The tunneling condition is $T_1\pm X_1=T_2\pm X_2$, where the upper sign corresponds to an infalling and lower to an outgoing particle.
+With Eqs.~(\ref{outerT}), (\ref{outerX}), (\ref{innerT}) and (\ref{innerX}), this implies

+This relation can be satisfied only if $1<r_1<1.28$ and $0<r_2<1$.
+It is interesting that we again obtain $r=1.28$ as a relevant scale for a non-local behavior.